ros-realtime/reference-system/README.md

 Results below show various characteristics of the same simulated system (Autoware.Auto).

-To add your own executor / middleware / configuration to the list above follow the *Contributing* section below.
+To add your own executor to the list above follow the [*how to add your custom executor*](#how-to-implement-your-custom-executor) section below.

 ## Benchmark Results